Steps to ensure payment

 Hobsons Bay City Council takes three steps to enforce the payment of overdue parking infringement notices.
 At each stage you have the opportunity to pay the infringement notice, including any added statutory costs.

-You also have the opportunity to Contest the fine, if there is an acceptable reason for you not to pay the infringement notice.
+You also have the opportunity to Contest your infringement, if there is an acceptable reason for you not to pay the infringement notice, or Request an extension of time.

 Step 1: Penalty Reminder Notice